Top

-What is a ‘red flag’?
+What is a red flag?

-This is something that the party does which flags a potential problem either then or further down the line.
-Often ‘red flags’ are a character trait, for example aggression, and at other times it’s a fundamental core difference in values or something that is extremely important to you, that you really shouldn’t ignore.
-Red flags can and often will deal a fatal blow to the relationship.
-Ignoring these gives the person a lifeline to expand upon these red flags and the damage that can be dealt with this lifeline may have long lasting
+This is something the other party does or represents that flags a potential problem either then or further down the line.
+Often ‘red flags’ are a character trait, for example, aggression.
+At other times it’s a fundamental core difference in values, indicating something that’s extremely important to you that you really shouldn’t and cannot ignore.

 We ignore red flags because:

-- We’ve already slept with them and are already in the justifying zone, that place we go to where we keep finding reasons to stay with the person to justify sleeping with them.
+- We’ve already slept with them and are already in The Justifying Zone, that place we go to where we keep finding reasons to stay with the person to justify sleeping with them.

 - We want a relationship more than we want the right person.